BZENDSKY/endless-sky-help-scripts/README.md

 ## Other links

-https://github.com/pilover100/ES-developer-tool for other developer tools written by pilover100.
+https://github.com/pilover100/ES-developer-tool for some tools made by pilover100.